-- LAs should allocate land for housing and other development purposes as at present (but working on a combined authority sub-regional basis). - LAs should have the power to acquire development land (whether or not it has planning consent) at existing use value + a fixed premium. - Where the landowner is not willing to sell on this basis within a fixed period, the LA should have power to CPO at existing use value.
+LAs should allocate land for housing and other development purposes as at present (but working on a combined authority sub-regional basis).

+LAs should have the power to acquire development land (whether or not it has planning consent) at close to existing use value, discounting hope value, based on existing use value and a fixed premium.

+Where the landowner is not willing to sell on this basis within a fixed period, the LA should have power to CPO at existing use value.